Fall 2016 Enrollment

 The OLP also provides excursions to lakes, caves, hiking trails, and other attractions nearby.

 Lynchburg College students, faculty, and staff believe in serving the people around them.
-Every year, they complete more than 70,000 hours of community service and raise thousands of dollars for charities.
+Every year, they complete more than 70,000 hours in service to the community and raise thousands of dollars for charities.
 Students play a big role in Relay for Life, St. Baldrick’s Day, and other big events.

 Lynchburg offers many activities for performers and audience members alike.